Article Table of Contents

 - Set a Targeting Condition

 You can use Popup Maker targeting conditions to refine where you want your popup to appear.
 Targeting conditions are the rules that control which posts and pages a popup should get loaded for triggering.
 The combination of loading a popup into the browser and triggering the popup to launch is how Popup Maker displays popups.

 You can set up conditions under Popup Settings > Targeting.

 Popup targeting conditions are set in one of two ways:

-- Targeted: The plugin user chooses a select set of conditions that targets the posts and/or pages on which a popup will activate.
+- Targeted: You can choose a select set of conditions that targets the posts and pages on which a popup will display.

 This article explains how to set specific, content-based targeting conditions using the plugin's default standard targeting conditions.
 Additional targeting conditions specific to the WooCommerce or BuddyPress plugins become available when those plugins are activated with Popup Maker.

 Non-content-based targeting conditions are available by installing the Advanced Targeting Conditions (ATC) plugin extension to Popup Maker.